markmoxon/elite-a-source-code-bbc-micro/README.md

 make encrypt verify
 ```

-The Python script `crc32.py` does the actual verification, and shows the checksums and file sizes of both sets of files, alongside each other, and with a Match column that flags any discrepancies.
+The Python script `crc32.py` in the `2-build-files` folder does the actual verification, and shows the checksums and file sizes of both sets of files, alongside each other, and with a Match column that flags any discrepancies.

-The binaries in the `extracted` folder were taken straight from Angus Duggan's original source discs, while those in the `output` folder are produced by the build process.
+The binaries in the `4-reference-binaries` folder were taken straight from Angus Duggan's original source discs, while those in the `3-assembled-output` folder are produced by the build process.
 For example, if you don't make any changes to the code and build the project with `make build verify`, then this is the output of the verification process:

 ```
-[--extracted--]  [---output----]
+[--originals--]  [---output----]
 Checksum   Size  Checksum   Size  Match  Filename
 -----------------------------------------------------------
 26ae1732  19997  26ae1732  19997   Yes   1.D.bin